lingookies/lingookies.github.io/privacy-policy.md

-# Privacy Policy for Italian Word Combinations
+# Privacy Policy for Learn Italian Expressions
 **Last updated: August 28th, 2026**

-This privacy policy is applicable to the Italian Word Combinations app for mobile devices, together with any related services operated by Lucia Dallaspezia (collectively, the “Application”).
+This privacy policy is applicable to the Learn Italian Expressions app for mobile devices, together with any related services operated by Lucia Dallaspezia (collectively, the “Application”).
 Lucia Dallaspezia is hereinafter referred to as the “Service Provider”.

 ### Data Controller Information